Zir0-93/zir0-93.github.io/_posts/2018-11-25-API_Tables.md

 {% include tabular_github_api.html %}

 ## Compact
 A quick glance at the table above conveys what resources are offered by this API along with what executable operations are available on those resources.

-Believe it or not, the API Table above compactly depicts over 30 different API operations whose documentation spreads across six different and lengthy pages on GitHub.
+The API Table above compactly depicts over 30 different API operations whose documentation spreads across six different and lengthy pages on GitHub.

 And this is precisely why API tables are incredibly useful, **they provide a high level representation of an API that allows developers to explore low level documentation in a natural and intuitive way**.

 Ideally, developers wishing to explore an API would start off with API Table representations of the API.
 Next, they would use the action verb hyperlinks in each cell to further navigate to low level documentation as done for the GitHub API above.

 ## Easy to Read
 These tables are also very easy to read.
 They consist of very little text in comparison to other documentation methods and most people prefer reading horizontally oriented tables over vertically oriented lists of text.

 Most importantly, **API Tables can represent larger and more sophisticated API specs without sacrificing readability.** For example, the sample table depicted above can easily accommodate displaying up to 65 different operations!

 ## Closing

 I strongly feel that API Tables supplement the existing [Swagger UI](http://petstore.swagger.io/) very well.
 Swagger UI does a great job of displaying low level details, while API Tables are the perfect entrypoint for developers wishing to get a high level overview of an API.

-Do you think the Swagger UI suffers from the weaknesses I mentioned?
-Do you see yourself using API Tables to represent your APIs anytime soon?
-Let me know via comments.
+Do you think API tables can be useful for API documentation in combination with Swagger-Type specifications?
+Let me know what your your thoughts are below!